-Besides regular training sessions, there are holiday camps held during international school breaks.
+Besides regular football training sessions, there are holiday camps held during international school breaks.
 Kids can look forward to meeting new friends, honing skills and taking part in friendly competitions.
 In addition, there’s a yearly high-performance training camp for elite players at the Cobham training facility in London!
 Chosen players have the opportunity to take part in training sessions, play matches against the foundation’s UK teams and sit in personal development workshops.
 Chelsea FC IDC Singapore also holds programmes and events for less fortunate groups in the community, including children from low-income families.

 Turf City FC

-Turf City FC offers a wide range of training options to players aged six to 17.
+Turf City Football Club offers a wide range of training options to players aged six to 17.
 With roots tracing back to 1999, the football club provides professional training two to five times a week for top youth players.
 This includes instruction on fitness, stretching, nutrition, breathing and other relevant aspects.
 The club is also a great place for budding players to work on their game and learn at their own pace.
 For younger ones aged six to 11, single session options are available.
 Players are taught by Turf City’s experienced coaching staff, which is made up of ex-professional players and coaches.
 Sessions are held at Rainforest, Centaurs, Cage and Merlion at Turf City (plus an upcoming pitch near Stamford American International School).

-Kids have opportunities to take part in professional matches organised by the club’s large network of footballing contacts.
+At this kids football club in Singapore they have opportunities to take part in professional matches organised by the club’s large network of footballing contacts.
 Players regularly head to Europe for trials and summer experiences at professional clubs, as well as travelling around the region for tours and tournaments.
 Turf City FC has groomed various professional players – these include Levi Skyum who currently plays for Feyenoord Rotterdam in the Netherlands.

 BARÇA Academy Singapore